hyunsooda/api-jwt-token/README.md

 npm install api-jwt-token
 ```

-<h4> JWT is a good way for auth because it redcues amount of query to database.
+<h4> JWT is a good way for auth because it redcues amount of query to database also server dosen't have user's session
 <h4> This is skeleton code for testing and developing using JWT </h4>